Page contents

 Scheme of Assistance

-If you are a homeowner and looking to carry out repairs or adaptations to your property, The Scheme of Assistance offers financial and non-financial support and guidance.
+If you are a homeowner and looking to carry out repairs or adaptations to your property, The Scheme of Assistance offers financial support and guidance.

 The Scheme of Assistance is enforced by local authorities, and each is required to publish a scheme of assistance statement which outlines what support it can provide in that area.